Weava/Android-Starter/README.md

 ### Future plans

-* The `feature` package should have a good example of how to design your application flow within each module.
+* ~~The `feature` package should have a good example of how to design your application flow within each module.~~
+* Alongside the `feature` package, I would like to implement an example of user account log-in/sign-up, as these operations are common.
+This would appear in a `user` package.
-* Testing examples would be setup for each unit within the `feature` package.
+* Testing examples would be setup for each unit within the `feature` and `user` packages.
 This would establish a small guide on how to write unit tests throughout your own application.
 * Create a more descriptive readme that would have a more in-depth discussion on how this app is structured.
+* Comments.
+Comments.
+Comments.

 ### Special thanks